 There are also bus services from Fort William and Mallaig via Lochailort.

 If you are travelling by water, then head for 56°50’N 05°49W (Glenuig Bay) being careful of the rocks lurking below the high tideline in the entrance to the small bay on the northern side.
-We have visitor yacht moorings clearly marked by yellow buoys and Glenuig Inn, and there is a public slipway providing easy access for yachts, dive boats, dinghies, sea-kayaks and fishing boats at almost all states of the tide.
+There is anchorage in the bay, and a public slipway provides easy access for yachts, dive boats, dinghies, sea-kayaks and fishing boats at almost all states of the tide.
 It is a short walk and clearly visible from the Inn.

 Sea-kayakers will also appreciate being able to glide up onto the grass outside the Inn at high tide from where it is only 30 paces to the bar (enough to get the blood flowing into the legs again!).